Alejandro Jodorowsky: Early life

+Performing arts career and Panic Movement foundation

-It was while in Paris that Jodorowsky began studying mime with Étienne Decroux and joined the troupe of one of Decroux's students, Marcel Marceau.
+Jodorowsky moved to France as he felt there was little for him left in Chile.
+He settled in Paris and started to study philosophy at the Paris-Sorbonne University.
+He also started to study mime with French actor Étienne Decroux and joined the troupe of one of Decroux's students, Marcel Marceau.
 It was with Marceau's troupe that he went on a world tour, and wrote several routines for the group, including "The Cage" and "The Mask Maker".
 After this, he returned to theatre directing, working on the music hall comeback of Maurice Chevalier in Paris.
-In 1957, Jodorowsky turned his hand to filmmaking, creating Les têtes interverties (The Severed Heads), a 20-minute adaptation of Thomas Mann's novella.
-It consisted almost entirely of mime, and told the surreal story of a head-swapping merchant who helps a young man find courtship success.
-Jodorowsky played the lead role.
-The director Jean Cocteau admired the film, and wrote an introduction for it.
-It was considered lost until a print of the film was discovered in 2006.

 In 1960, Jodorowsky moved to Mexico, where he settled down in Mexico City.
-Nonetheless, he continued to return occasionally to France, on one occasion visiting the Surrealist artist André Breton, but he was disillusioned in that he felt Breton had become somewhat conservative in his old age.
+He continued to return occasionally to France, on one occasion visiting the Surrealist artist André Breton, but had increasingly felt disillusioned by him as he felt he had become somewhat conservative in his old age.
 Continuing his interest in surrealism, in 1962 he founded the Panic Movement along with Fernando Arrabal and Roland Topor.
-The movement aimed to go beyond the conventional surrealist ideas by embracing absurdism.
+The movement aimed to go beyond conventional surrealist ideas by embracing absurdism.
 Its members refused to take themselves seriously, while laughing at those critics who did.
-In 1966 he produced his first comic strip, Anibal 5, which was related to the Panic Movement.
-The following year he created a new feature film, Fando y Lis, loosely based on a play written by Fernando Arrabal, who was working with Jodorowsky on performance art at the time.
-Fando y Lis premiered at the 1968 Acapulco Film Festival, where it instigated a riot amongst those objecting to the film's content, and subsequently it was banned in Mexico.